-- 15. Install the Morse control head at the chosen location per instructions included with it and check for proper latch motion. - 16.
-Recheck that the Drive Unit centers the Helm.
-Minor adjustments may be made on the rear mounting bracket if necessary or the ram may be screwed in or out up to one full turn as a fine centering adjustment. - 17.
-Lubricate the Drive Unit Ball Joint with marine grease as this is shipped dry.
+- 14) Install the Morse control head at the chosen location per instructions included with it and check for proper latch motion. - 15) Recheck that the Drive Unit centers the Helm.
+Minor adjustments may be made by screwing the ram in or out up to one full turn.
+If further adjustment is necessary the rear mounting bracket must be moved. - 16) Lubricate the Drive Unit Ball Joint with marine grease as this is shipped dry.